cristianoag/msx-picoverse/README.md

-# msx-picoverse
-MSX PicoVerse - The MSX experience driven by the RaspBerry Pico
+# MSX PicoVerse - The MSX experience driven by the RaspBerry Pico

 The MSX PicoVerse is an open-source initiative aimed at developing multi-function cartridges for the MSX line of computers, utilizing variations of the Raspberry Pi Pico